Hutchinson Fire Department asking for nearly $1 million to upgrade and replace equipment

 On Tuesday, members of the Hutchinson City Council said they are on board with needed upgrades, but the city should not have to pay for it all.

-“We really need to think collaboratively as the city and county about how best to respond to the needs for equipment the needs for new gear and just in a larger sense I like it to be a part of a whole holistic plan that includes policy change,” said Jade Piros de Carvalho, the mayor of Hutchinson.
+“We really need to think collaboratively as the city and county about how best to respond to the needs for equipment the needs for new gear, and just in a larger sense, I like it to be a part of a whole holistic plan that includes policy change,” said Hutchinson Mayor Jade Piros de Carvalho.

 The chairperson of the Reno County Commission said they are willing to work with the city to help fund the equipment improvements.